tauri-apps/cargo-mobile2/README.md

 # tauri-mobile

+> *The answer to "how do I use Rust on iOS and Android?"*
+>
+> cargo-mobile takes care of generating Xcode and Android Studio project files, building and running on device, generating project boilerplate, and a few other things!

-> This project is a fork of [cargo-mobile](https://github.com/BrainiumLLC/cargo-mobile/).
+This project is a fork of [cargo-mobile](https://github.com/BrainiumLLC/cargo-mobile/).
 Tauri uses it as a library dependency instead of using its CLI directly.
 For more information, please visit [Tauri's mobile guide](https://next--tauri.netlify.app/next/mobile/).

->
-> But tauri-mobile does contain the template of wry, please follow [wry's instruction](https://github.com/tauri-apps/wry#android--ios) if you want to use with it.
+In the meantime, tauri-mobile contains the template of wry, please follow [wry's instruction](https://github.com/tauri-apps/wry#android--ios) if you want to use with it.

-*The answer to "how do I use Rust on iOS and Android?"*

-tauri-mobile takes care of generating Xcode and Android Studio project files, building and running on device, generating project boilerplate, and a few other things!

 ## Installation